-All first- and second-year full-time students are required to live on campus, with the following exceptions: you are at least 21 years of age by the first day of class; you reside with a parent, legal guardian, spouse, or dependent child(ren); you are employed full-time; or you have matriculated full-time for at least two years at another institution of higher education or a regional campus.
+All first- and second-year full-time students are required to live in University housing, with the following exceptions: you are at least 21 years of age by the first day of class; you reside with a parent, legal guardian, spouse, or dependent child(ren); you are employed full-time; or you have matriculated full-time for at least two years at another institution of higher education or a regional campus.
 For more information on housing requirements, see Policies & Contracts.

-When will I find out where I'm living on campus?
+When will I find out where I'm living in University housing?

-Upon receipt of your confirmation deposit and signed Residence Hall and Meal Plan Contract, space will be reserved for you in a university residence hall.
+Upon receipt of your confirmation deposit and signed Residence Hall and Meal Plan Contract, space will be reserved for you in University housing.
 You will get your housing assignment by email in late July (Fall semester) or late December (Spring semester), which will include information about your room and instructions for accessing your MyCard account.
 Using MyCard, you can review additional details, including information about your roommate and your meal plan.